U.S. Government Bonds Weaken Amid Thin Trading

-U.S. government bonds weakened amid thin trading and scant demand at the tail end of a surprisingly strong year for fixed-income.
+U.S. government bonds weakened amid thin trading at the tail end of a surprisingly strong year for fixed-income.

 Continue Reading Below